Warrnambool

 Warrnambool has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 18 projects likely impacting the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 18 projects likely to influence the region.
 Notable projects include Fairy Street Mixed-Use Development, AquaZone Redevelopment, Former Saleyards Site Precinct Plan, and Wollaston Way Estate.
-The following list details those most relevant.
+The following list details projects of highest relevance.

 Professional plan users can use the search below to filter and access additional projects.